The Protector (1985 film): Post-production

-Bill Wallace's voice was overdubbed after Glickenhaus deemed his performance subpar.
+Bill Wallace's lines were redubbed after Glickenhaus deemed his performance subpar.
 The MPAA demanded a few cuts to the original bar room gunfight to help the film secure an R rating.

 Dissatisfied with Glickenhaus' work, Chan extensively re-edited the film, re-shot some scenes, and added brand new material written by Edward Tang with the aim of pleasing his established fan base while softening the American director's exploitative style.

 In a 1996 interview, Glickenhaus said that he was unfamiliar with the Hong Kong version, but maintained that he had final cut on the picture, and therefore Golden Harvest did not have the right to change it.
 However, in 2012, he mentioned that Golden Harvest boss Raymond Chow had asked for his blessing before letting Chan re-cut it, and had even paid him an additional fee for the new version as a courtesy.

 Version differences

 Hong Kong

 In addition to a number of cuts and tweaks to existing scenes, the following changes most significantly impacted the film: